 PENALTIES FOR VIOLATION OF RULES AND REGULATIONS

-1. The Board of Directors of Directors, the Managing Agent, or their designees shall have the right to issue warnings, to assess fines starting at one thousand dollars ($1,000) per infraction starting at one thousand dollars ($1,000.00) per infraction , and to evict Vacation Vacation Owners and their gueststheir guests for violation of these Rules and Regulations.

-2. In addition, Fractional Time Share Owners and their guests will be responsible for all damages to the Vacation Vacation Unit, Common Elements, and their furnishings, or to other areas of the Property Property as a result of their actions.
+The Board of Directors, the Managing Agent, or their designees shall have the right to issue warnings, to assess fines starting at one thousand dollars ($1,000) per infraction in accordance with the governance policies adopted by the Board, and to evict Vacation Owners and their guests Occupants for violation of these Rules and Regulations.
+In addition, Owners and Occupants will be responsible for all damages to the Vacation Unit, Common Elements, and their furnishings, or to other areas of the Property Project as a result of their actions.

-3. The Association shall be entitled to recover reasonable costs and attorneys’ fees in the event it prevails in an action brought against an Owner to enforce these Rules and Regulations.
+The Association shall be entitled to recover reasonable costs and attorneys’ fees in the event it prevails in an action brought against an Owner to enforce these Rules and Regulations, subject to the limitations of the Act.

 PAYMENT OF ASSESSMENTS

 The Assessments shall be due annually on February 1st each year.
 The Association shall bill each Owner annually; however, Owner’s failure to receive a bill shall not excuse payment of an installment.
-Failure to pay an installment within thirty (30) days of its due date shall result in the addition of a late fee in the amount of up to five percent (5%) of the unpaid fee.
 Failure to pay an installment withing 30 days of its due date shall result in the addition of a late fee in the amount of up to five percent (5%) of the unpaid fee.
-Failure to pay an installment within thirty (30) days of its due date shall result in the addition of a late fee in the amount of up to five percent (5%) of the unpaid fee.
-Failure to pay an installment within thirty (30) days of its due date shall result in the addition of a late fee in the amount of up to five percent (5%) of the unpaid fee.
-Failure to pay an installment within thirty (30) days of its due date shall result in the addition of a late fee in the amount of up to five percent (5%) of the unpaid fee.
-All unpaid installments and late fees shall bear interest at the rate of eighteen percent (18%) eighteeneight percent (18%) per annum (1.5% per month) (1.5% per month) until the unpaid installment(s), late fees and accrued and unpaid interests are paid.
-All costs of collection, not to exceed thirty five percent (35%) of the amount to be collected thirty-five percent (35%) of the amount to be collected, will be added on to all accounts sent to collections and these fees along with any associated legal fees will be the responsibility of the Owner.
+All unpaid installments and late fees shall bear interest at the rate of eighteen percent (18%) eight percent (8%) per annum (1.5% per month) until the unpaid installment(s), late fees and accrued and unpaid interests are paid.
+All costs of collection, not to exceed thirty five percent (35%) of the amount to be collected the limitations set forth in the Act, will be added on to all accounts sent to collections and these fees along with any associated legal fees will be the responsibility of the Owner.

 SCHEDULE 1